ErikOehlerich/Sankt-croix-Anno-1799/README.md

 The Excel files, including the transcribed lists and the actual code, cannot be used commercially without prior written confirmation.
+Feel free to use it for research or academic goals.

 The cadastral list pictures are from the National Archive of Denmark.